-- 1. The cash flow statement must report cash flows for the financial period, classified separately as stated below. - a) Cash flow from operating activities i) Net cash inflow/outflow from operating activities b) Cash flows from investing activities ii) Cash inflows/outflows from acquisition/disposal of player registrations
+- 1. The cash flow statement must report cash flows for the financial period, classified separately as stated below. - a) Cash flow from operating activities

 Operating activities are the principal revenue-producing activities of the entity and other activities that are not investing or financing activities.
 Therefore, they generally result from the transactions and other events that enter into the determination of net profit or loss.
 The minimum disclosure requirements are stated below: